 In addition to the checks set out above, we also reserve the right to obtain such formal or informal background information about you as is reasonable in the circumstances to determine whether you are suitable to work with us.
-This may include credit checks (for example for Finance roles) and internet and social media searches.
+This may include credit checks (for example for Finance roles), driving licence checks through the DVLA (for driving roles) and internet and social media searches.

-I. Other checks applicable to Senior Managers of a charity
+I. Other checks applicable to those who work as a Rowing Coach m.
+Other checks applicable to Senior Managers of a charity